kfraser2018/Jet_ML_Tools/README.md

 ### Example

-Python code should be run from the `python/` directory using python 3 (version 3.5 has been the most extensively tested).
-There are two examples which can be invoked as
+Here are some examples that can be run from the `python/` directory using Python 3.5.
+There are two examples:
 ```bash
 python3 jet_image_conv_example.py
 ```